 LeakyCon Boston 2019: A Recap of the Final Day

-Following the live recording of MuggleCast, my friend and I decided to check out the LeakyCon Marketplace to eyeball the range of Potter merchandise on sale.
-Not only did we encounter some fantastic cosplayers (especially a spot-on Arthur and Molly Weasley) while milling around the different vendor tables, but we each ended up buying specific pieces of artwork.
-Vendors such as Bunce and Bean (a reference to Roald Dahl’s Fantastic Mr. Fox) sold Potter pins based around imagery from the film series, and they were also selling what they called “Corkies” in order to turn any pin into an instant magnet!
-But what most stood out to me were the prints by Woodside Illustrations, especially the panoramic prints of Hagrid and Harry entering Diagon Alley and Hogwarts Castle.
+Following the live recording of MuggleCast, I decided to check out the LeakyCon Marketplace to eyeball the range of Potter merchandise on sale.
+Not only did I encounter some fantastic cosplayers while milling around the different vendor tables, but I also ended up buying specific pieces of artwork.
+What most stood out to me were the prints by Woodside Illustrations, especially the panoramic prints of Hagrid and Harry entering Diagon Alley and Hogwarts Castle.
 Several little hidden details were pointed out to me in each of the two prints I ended up purchasing, and adding in hidden details was a common theme that I noticed among the different vendors I spoke with.